-Uncontested Divorce For Spouses In Agreement
+Uncontested Divorce in texas For Spouses In Agreement

 The term “uncontested divorce” most often references a divorce in which both spouses agree to end the marriage and have no disputes over property division, no financial disagreements, and usually no children or other contentious issues.

 Uncontested divorces are appealing because of their low cost, minimal stress and expediency.
 In fact, true uncontested divorces can be completed by email, fax or regular mail, as well as in person.
 However, an uncontested divorce should still involve a lawyer to ensure legal compliance.
 At the Tracton Law Firm, PLLC , in Sugar Land, I guide clients through the uncontested divorce process and handle the legal and clerical aspects of ending a marriage.

 How Long Does an Uncontested Divorce Take in Texas?

 The timeline for an uncontested divorce in Texas can vary depending on several factors.
 Still, generally, it can take anywhere from 60 days to six months or more to finalize the process.
 Here's an overview of the typical timeline:

 - Filing the Petition: The divorce process starts when one partner (the petitioner) files a Petition for Divorce with the appropriate Texas court.
 After filing, the petitioner must serve the other partner (the respondent) with a copy of the petition and a citation, which gives them notice of the divorce proceedings.
 The respondent then has a specific period to respond to the petition, usually within 20 to 30 days.